saffronrust/ppclanraidscheduler/README.md

 <img src = "http://img.shields.io/badge/Discord Bot API-5865F2?style=flat-square&logo=discord&logoColor=black" alt = "Discord Bot API">
 </div>

+## Functions
+- `/add` Adds a user to the sheet with their timings for the week
+- `/check` Checks the sheet for an available raid timing, condition is met when 6 or more people register the same timeslot
+- `/remove` Removes a user from the sheet
+- `/update` Updates a user's timings
+- `/removeall` Clears the entire sheet, ready to be used for next week *(IN PROGRESS!)*
+- `/help` Lists all the functions available in the bot

 ## Motivation
 In our friend group, we schedule weekly sessions to play Destiny 2 raids.
 We typically use Google Sheets to input our timings.
 However, as our clan grew, it became increasingly unwieldy to scroll through the Google Sheets.
 Thus, I was inspired to make this discord bot.